M$^2$IV: Towards Efficient and Fine-grained Multimodal In-Context Learning via Representation Engineering: The Usage of VLibrary

 \subsection{Additional Details}

-We leverage the property that in multimodal ICL, the shallow layers of LVLMs mainly handle cross-modal feature extraction and understanding.
+\textbf{Cross-modal alignment.} We leverage the property that in multimodal ICL, the shallow layers of LVLMs mainly handle cross-modal feature extraction and understanding.
 By inserting the first ten layers of M²IV (trained on the COCO Captions dataset) into the corresponding shallow layers of the LVLM, we reinforce the model’s visual-language alignment.
 This enables the model to capture visual features more comprehensively and deeply within a unified embedding space, ultimately improving performance on general VL tasks such as VQA.
 COCO Captions is a large-scale dataset containing over 330,000 images, each with five human-annotated captions.
 We randomly select one caption per image and add a short question 'What's in the image?' to each instance.
 We then utilize GPT-4o to enhance each selected caption, transforming them into comprehensive descriptions that thoroughly document all visual details and features present in the images.
 This process results in detailed textual representations that capture fine-grained visual elements, spatial relationships, object attributes, and scene compositions.
 These enriched captions form the foundation for training a feature-level image captioning M²IV representation specifically designed to strengthen the cross-modal alignment capabilities within the early layers of LVLMs.

-To enhance the instruction-following capability of LVLMs, we train M²IV on the representative LLaVA dataset.
+\textbf{Output customization.} To enhance the instruction-following capability of LVLMs, we train M²IV on the representative LLaVA dataset.
 LLaVA dataset contains approximately 158,000 image-instruction-response triplets, categorized across three distinct instruction types.
 The first category, conversation, involves multi-turn dialogues about images, requiring coherent, context-aware responses.
 The second type, detailed description, prompts the model for thorough, multi-paragraph explanations of visual elements and spatial relationships.
 The third, complex reasoning, demands deeper analysis—inferring relationships, making predictions, or explaining scenarios—beyond simple descriptions.
+We then test M²IV on LLaVA-Bench (In-the-Wild).